Damian-Nell/FossilFriends/README.md

 ### Clean Game ###

- - A total of 25 dirt spots will appear on your dinosaur
+ - A total of 25 dirt spots will appear on your dinosaur.
- - You will control a sponge to clean off your dirt spots.
+ - You control a sponge to clean off the dirt spots.

 ![Clean Game](Resources/Images/Others/CleanGIF.gif)